andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 ## Testing

-For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 tests that test different functionality and navigation in the app.
+For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 tests that test different functionalities and navigations in the app.

-You can run these tests by typing "npm e2e" while in the "./client" folder, and then clicking on the thing that shows up??????
-UFERDIG
+We have included a jest test for testing an action (SKRIVE MER HER) as a unit test.

+We wanted to use the cypress framework cypress-react-unit-test to make unit tests, but we could not make it work as several errors was generated during this.
+We then tried other alternatives such as ensyme and jest, but it was hard making it work with redux.

+**RUN TESTS**
+1. Open new terminal in client
+2. Type in npm run e2e

+If the above don't work:

+1. Clone the repo
+2. Open a terminal in client
+3. Type in npm run e2e

+For some reason GitPod and Cypress don't work well together.
+The second solution is abit more work, but should work.
+Here is a screenshot taken 30.10.2020 xx:xx:xx, to prove that it works when running it locally:

 The fifth test that checks if a user is able to add a review to a movie will add a new review every time the test is run.
 It is easy to remove these reviews after being implemented by running the mongodb query "cy.exec('db.movies.update( {Reviews: "This is a test"}, {$unset: {Reviews: ""}})')",